vc-yang/vc-yang.github.io/_pages/0301_vis_congress/index.md

 # Visualizing the US congress
 -->

-This is a visualization I made of the congress member's positions, reduced to 2 dimensions, using the [DW-NOMINATE method](http://voteview.com/dwnomin.html) (Dynamic, Weighted, Nominal Three-Step Estimation).
-The method gives congress member's relative ideological positions through analyzing how often congress members vote with or against each other in the roll call records.
-The 1st dimension explains the vast majority of vote differences.
-According to Poole and Rosenthal, creators of this method, the 1st dimension can be interpreted as position on government intervention in the economy, also referred to as the 'liberal-conservative' scale.
-The second dimension can be interpreted as position on salient issues of the day, such as slavery, civil rights, and LGBT rights.
+This is a visualization I made of the congress member's positions, reduced to 2 dimensions, using the [DW-NOMINATE method](http://voteview.com/dwnomin.html)

 ### How to use this visulaization
+* Each circle prepresents a congress member
+* The colors represent party membership
+* Hover mouse over a circle to see name and state of the congress member.
 * Use the slider bar to scroll over years
-* Each circle prepresents a congress member.
-The colors represent party membership
-* Hover mouse over a circle to see name and state of the congress member.